IBM/CBOM/README.md

 `pkg:crypto/certificate/${id}@${algo:hash}`

-> The `id` is not fixed defined.
-For an X509 certificate a plausable id could be the common name (CN).
-With `hash` being the hash calculated over the certificate file by using a secure hash algorithm (`sha256:f323...`).
+> The `id` is not defined in a fixed way.
+For an X509 certificate a plausible id could be the Common Name (CN). `hash`  is the hash calculated over the certificate file using a secure hash algorithm (`sha256:f323...`).

 Examples:
 - `pkg:crypto/certificate/google.com@sha256:1e15e0fbd3ce95bde5945633ae96add551341b11e5bae7bba12e98ad84a5beb4`